nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.3.1 Adding a student: `add`

-Adds a student to the StudMap.
+#### Adds a student to StudMap.

 New student attending your class?
 Add them into StudMap to start managing their records!
+This is one of the ways you can add a student into StudMap.

 **Format:** `add n/NAME m/MODULE id/ID [p/PHONE] [e/EMAIL] [g/GITNAME] [h/HANDLE] [t/TAG]…​`